Updated Oct. 18, 2021

 - You and your support person will be asked to wear a face mask during your hospitalization, if you are able.
 All members of your care team will be wearing face masks while caring for you.

 - Electronic communication is allowed and encouraged with family members and others.

-On Wednesday, June 3, 2020, HonorHealth Scottsdale Shea and HonorHealth Scottsdale Osborn medical centers will begin allowing certified doulas into their Labor and Delivery Units.
+HonorHealth Scottsdale Shea, HonorHealth Scottsdale Osborn and HonorHealth Sonoran Crossing medical centers are allowing certified doulas into their Labor and Delivery Units.
 You will still be able to have one support person with you in the Labor and Delivery Unit, in addition to one certified doula.